JMC Voiceover Source Connect

 Talent Profiles: Juliette Gray

-Juliette Gray is the very definition of class, both as a person and a voice.
+Juliette Gray is the very definition of class as a person and a voice.
 Recently, I had the privilege of producing a new suite of demos for this class act, and she was a true joy to work with.
 You can hear her here: http://www.juliettegrayvoiceover.com/

 Today, Juliette shares her thoughts on the business with all of you.